alexrvandam/Descriptron/README.md

 # Descriptron
-A model zoo for dark taxa morphology and computer vision to make it useful for taxonomists
+A pipeline and model zoo for dart taxa mophology using CNNs/ViTs and classic computer vision Descriptron Version v0.1.0

-Descriptron Version
-v0.1.0